InfinityFlowPrinting/InfinityFlow-S1/Adapter-Models/Bambu/A1_A1Mini/README.md

   <img src="./images/A1_Fitting.png" alt="Logo" width="45%">
 </div>

-This adapter is available for download or purchase on our [website](https://infinityflow3d.com/).
+This adapter is available here for download or purchase on our [website](https://infinityflow3d.com/products/bambu-a1-a1-mini-infinity-flow-s1-adapter).

 ## Printer Compatibility
 - **Bambu A1**